-May turns Altai into blooming pink and violet marvel.
-It is "maralnik", flower known as Siberian Sakura, and it is everywhere south from Chemal.
-This toute takes you to the most picturesque wonders of nature: turquiose Katun river, tranquil Chulyshman valley, the Karakol nature park, the endless Kurai steppe, stunning mountains passes.
-You will travel Chuysky Trakt, one of the world's top 10 most beautiful roads, to reach the red Mars terrain, expreience a stay in "ail" , and cross Lake Teletskoye, the largest in Altai, by a ferry.
+This tour takes you to the most picturesque wonders of nature: turquoise Katun river, secluded and harldy accessible Chulyshman valley (UNESCO Heritage Site), the Karakol Valley, the endless Kurai steppe & stunning mountains passes.
+You will travel along Chuysky Trakt, one of the world's top 10 most beautiful roads, to reach the red Mars terrains, experience a stay in "ail" , and cross Lake Teletskoye, the largest in Altai, by a ferry - because there is now other way to travel the lost world which has no roads...
 Be careful, those who come here once, always return.

 May: blooming pink mountains.
 Summer: best locations in Russia for outdoors adventures.

 Hardly accessible Chulyshman Valley, UNESCO World Heritage Site